doums/coBra/README.md

 coBra runs in insert and visual modes only, default pairs are ```"'`{([```.

 coBra works by buffer and more precisely by file type.
 Be sure to have the `filetype` option on (you can check it with `:filetype`, and look for `detection:ON`).
-This way coBra will use the corresponding set of pairs if available (defined with `g:coBraPairs`).
-If not he will use the default one.
+This way coBra use the corresponding set of pairs if available (defined with `g:coBraPairs`).
+If not he falls back to the default setting.

 coBra maps for insert mode `<BS>`, `<CR>` and the two characters of each pair.\
 For visual mode one map for each opener characters prefixed by `<Leader>` is created.\